-The fact that we’re already here at number 5 is a testament to how changing our conversations changed the entire course of our lives for the better.
+The fact that we’ve actually completed number 5 is a testament to how having these conversations changed the entire course of our lives for the better.

-3. Follow your financial action items and keep communicating about them.
+3. Follow through on your action items and keep communicating about them.

 Now you have to do this crazy thing called FOLLOW THROUGH.

 I’m fortunate to have a spouse who sees this as an equal partnership and I value that immensely.
 This is essential to a healthy financial partnership.
 You are both equal and both bring your aspirations and values to the table.
-LISTEN to them and together you can craft and maintain an actionable plan.
-If you need help, I suggest downloading these Budget and Goal Setting Worksheets to help you out.
+LISTEN to them and together you can 100% reach your goals.

 Need help getting started?
 Download our free Budgeting and Goal Setting Worksheet below!

 You’ll also gain instant access to our free Members-Only Resource Library, full of tons of great resources to help you start planning the homestead of your dreams.

 If you want to know more about our off-grid cordwood homestead project, click here.
 Like this content?
 Be sure to share it!
 Join us on Pinterest, Facebook, and Instagram for more homesteading goodies that don’t necessarily make it to the blog.
 Thanks!